 Public art commissions

-My most recent large-scale commission was to sculpt Sir Nigel Gresley, the eminent railway engineer.
-The 7ft 4in bronze was unveiled at King’s Cross Station, London, on the 5 April 2016 on the 75th anniversary of his death.
+In April 2016 my 7ft 4in bronze statue of Sir Nigel Gresley, the eminent railway engineer, was unveiled at King’s Cross Station, London.
 In preparation, I was commissioned in 2014 to sculpt a maquette (or scale-model) of Sir Nigel Gresley and Mallard.
 For further details see the dedicated sections of this website or my blog.

 My full-figure bronze sculpture of Sadako Sasaki, with a ‘paper crane’, was unveiled in the Hed Wenn peace garden in Wales on the 21st September 2012, the Word Day of Peace.
 For further details see the dedicated section of this website.